codeforcroatia/slides/_posts/2016-07-01-presentation-1.md

 ---
-title: Beige Theme
+title: Presentation 1
 layout: post
-permalink: /beige/
+permalink: /presentation-1/
-theme: beige
-category: template
+background: '#0a5'
 slides:
  - title: Slide 1
    slide-data: This is first slide

  - title: Slide 2
    slide-data: This is second slide

  - title: Slide 3
    slide-data: This is third slide

 ---

 {% for slide in page.slides %}